crownstone/bluenet/docs/INSTALL.md

     cd build/default
     make upload

+It is necessary for the firmware to also write a hardware version

+    cd build/default
+    make write_hw_version

+This can also be read by `make read_hw_version`.
+It allows Crownstone to run the same binary on all our devices and decide per device what type of hardware is actually present.
+For example, on a Guidestone there will be no switch functionality available.

 The bootloader is build automatically when you build the firmware, it can also be flashed to the target board.
 The value of its start address is written to UICR separately.